996 working hour system: JD.com

 After 58.com's 996 schedule was made known to the public, an internal email from the vice-president Gang He (何剛) of JD.com was leaked online, which contained a demand for the management team of JD.com to implement the 996 working hour system "on a flexible basis".

-On 15 March 2019, an employee of JD.com alleged that some departments have begun implementing the 995 schedule (9am-9pm, but 5 days per week), while other departments have already finished doing so.
+On 15 March 2019, an employee of JD.com alleged that some departments have begun implementing the 995 schedule, while other departments have already finished doing so.
 Following the report, the public relations department of JD.com announced that overtime work was not compulsory.

-Richard Liu, the founder of the company, referred to people complaining about the work schedule as "slackers".